What Is Localization? Definition, Examples & How to Do It Right

 - Maximize profit: Tap into new audiences and increase conversion rates.

-- Strategy – Defining how your business will localize across touchpoints
+- Localization strategy: defining how your business will localize across touchpoints

-- How to do in JavaScript-Localization – Making web apps functional across languages and cultures
+- JavaScript localization: making web apps functional across languages and cultures

-- Website-Adaption – Translating and adapting websites for global audiences
+- Website localization: translating and adapting websites for global audiences

-- Align the Marketing – Tailoring campaigns to cultural values and buying habits
+- Localization marketing: tailoring campaigns to cultural values and buying habits

 - Research your target audience: Understand culture, language, habits, and legalities.